Victaphanta/SCOPP/README.md

 >   high priority gene alignments need to visually inspected and assessed for
 >   hidden paralogs using, for instance, pipelines such as TreSPex (REF).

+>   In addition to the high priority candidate genes, secondary candidate genes
+>   can be identified whereby the majority of taxa are single copy.
+Manually
+>   reviewing these alignments may reveal that where multiple homologs exist for
+>   a given taxa, these will either 1) true paralogs, 2) contaminants or 3) or
+>   the result of erroneous contigs containing highly similar domains to a
+>   reference genes.
+Simple manual editing (deletion of identified erroneous
+>   homologs) renders the resulting geneof the latter two cases would result in
+>   that gene being designated high priority, worth of further screening.

-1.  **SUBSET** - this module will produce a seprate alignment for each targeted exon (fasta files), and 'all exons combined' supermatrix files in fasta/nexus (with CHAR SET defined)/phylip format.
+1.  **SUBSET** – Once all high priority genes have been identified and edited where appropriate, this module will produce the final alignments, one for each gene in fasta format, and a supermatrix in fasta/nexus (with CHAR SET defined)/phylip format.